-– that justification takes place freely by pure grace, without any condition of services in return from our side;
+q that justification takes place freely by pure grace, without anything in return from our side as a condition;

-– that the resurrection of Christ is our justification through faith alone;
+q that the resurrection of Christ is our righteousness through faith alone;

-– that justification is offered to us in the means of grace, in order that we there may receive it and firmly believe that we, although we are sinners, in Jesus Christ are perfectly holy and righteous before God;
+q that justification is offered to us in the means of grace, in order that there we may receive it and firmly believe that although we are sinners, we are in Jesus Christ perfectly holy and righteous before God;

 Justification is a biblical-legal term for the remission of sins.
-It’s a divine verdict, in which God the Most High by grace acquits us from all sins, ascribes to us Christ’s righteousness and declares us for his sake to be righteous before his eyes.
+It’s a divine verdict, in which God the Most High by grace acquits us from all sins, ascribes to us Christ’s righteousness and declares us for His sake to be righteous before his eyes.
+We thereby become God’s good children and heirs of eternal life.
 Such forgiveness is not given in any other religion.

-The Bible emphasizes everywhere that the grace of justification must be must be received in faith if we are going to be saved.
-So does also the Lutheran Church: “His resurrection from the dead is our justification by faith alone” (Luther).
-Christ “was raised again to reign, and to justify and sanctify believers” (Apology, III, Trigl. p.
+The Bible emphasises everywhere that the grace of justification must be must be received in faith if we are going to be saved.
+So also does the Lutheran Church: “His resurrection from the dead is our justification by faith alone” (Luther).
+Christ “was raised again to reign, and to justify and sanctify believers” (Ap III, Trigl. p.
 119).

 But faith is no condition for salvation in the sense that we deserve the remission of sins by our faith.
-The grace is always free, or as it is beautifully put in Latin: Gratia gratis est. The Bible describes faith as the plain opposite to every kind of righteousness through law or works.
-Man in his own ways is always trying to be set free by giving God good works as a payment.
+Justification is entirely and wholly Christ's merit.
+It is only for His obedience and suffering's sake.
+Grace is always free, or as it is beautifully put in Latin: Gratia gratis est. The Bible describes faith as the plain opposite to every kind of righteousness through law or works.
+Man by his own way is always trying to buy his freedom by giving God good works as a payment.
 But faith is the empty hand without anything to offer.
-Faith is only receiving the gift from God, without contribution of anything.
-Since it’s all about a gift of pure grace, it just cannot be received in another way than by faith.
+Faith is only receiving the gift from God, without the contribution of anything.
+Since it’s all about a gift of pure grace, it just cannot be received in any other way than by faith.
 To be saved by “grace alone” (sola gratia) is thus equivalent to being saved by “faith alone” (sola fide).
-This alone saving faith nobody can produce by himself.
+This saving faith alone nobody can produce by themselves.
 It is kindled by the Holy Spirit in the heart of repentant sinners through the Gospel of justification.

 God forgives and justifies here and now.
 The Gospel is not just information about what happened long ago.
 The Gospel of the resurrection continues and is repeated in the Word and the sacraments with the same saving power as was present in Christ’s resurrection.
-Through these very means God acts and talks to individuals that they might receive Christ’s resurrection in faith and with a joyful certainty say: “This is mine!”
+Through these very means God acts and speaks to individuals that they might receive Christ’s resurrection in faith and with a joyful certainty say: “This is mine!”
 True faith does not search for the remissions of sins in the inner corners of the heart, in feelings, dreams, spiritual experience and things like that.
 The Formula of Concord says: “all our righteousness is to be sought outside … ourselves (extra nos) and of all men, and rests alone upon Christ the Lord” (Trigl. p.
 935).
-True faith searches for the God of justification where he wants to be found: in the external means of grace.
-Only there a sinner is joined with the resurrected Christ and receives the blessed benefits of his saving righteousness.
+True faith searches for the God of justification where He wants to be found: in the external means of grace.
+Only there a sinner meets the resurrected Christ and there receives the blessed benefits of His saving righteousness.

-The preaching of the Church will always be misleading in some way if the doctrine of justification by grace alone through faith alone is not allowed to stand in the center.
-The justification is the very hub from which the wheel spokes radiate and are kept together.
+The preaching of the Church will always be misleading in some way if the doctrine of justification by grace alone through faith alone is not allowed to stand in the centre.
+Justification is the very hub from which the wheel spokes radiate and are kept together.
 Upon this cardinal article all other Christian doctrines hang.
-The Lutheran Confession reflects a deeply biblical and spiritual insight when it says: “If this only article remains pure on the battlefield, the Christian Church also remains pure, and in goodly harmony and without any sects; but if it does not remain pure, it is not possible that any error or fanatical spirit can be resisted” (Formula of Concord, Trigl. p.
+The Lutheran Confessions reflect a deeply biblical and spiritual insight when they say: “If this only article remains pure on the battlefield, the Christian Church also remains pure, and in goodly harmony and without any sects; but if it does not remain pure, it is not possible that any error or fanatical spirit can be resisted” (FC SD III, Trigl. p.
 917).